reelyactive/barnowl/README-npm.md

 __Bluetooth Smart (BLE)__

 All Bluetooth Smart (also known as Bluetooth Low Energy) advertising packets are supported, and these use the 48-bit advertiser address as an identifier.
 Both the header and data are processed for common fields, however not exhaustively with the current version.
+The packet below illustrates a selection of these fields (note that it is _not_ a valid BLE packet).

     {
       "identifier": {